MicrosoftDocs/power-automate-docs/articles/automation-center-copilot.md

 ### Step 1: Make a copy of the FetchXML query

 After submitting your query to Copilot, you get a reply that includes a link labeled **Show code**.
-Select this link and then select the copy icon located in the upper right corner of the `FetchXML` box to copy the code.
+To copy the code, select this link and then select the copy icon located in the upper right corner of the `FetchXML` box.

 ### Step 2: Create cloud flow and test FetchXML query